junxit/us-congress-bills-110/metadata.md

 - 2007-06-26 — Introduced in Senate
 - 2007-06-26 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2007-06-27 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2008-11-19 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Kennedy with an amendment in the nature of a substitute.
+Without written report.
+- 2008-11-19 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Kennedy with an amendment in the nature of a substitute.
+Without written report.
+- 2008-11-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 1127.